REB Member User Guide Overview

 REB Member (reviewer) involvement starts after the Research Ethics Office has completed the pre-review and determined which path the application will follow.

-Applications may be assigned to reviewers through either a Delegated or Full Board Review.
+Applications may follow either a Delegated or Full Board Review workflow.

-Otherwise, when accessing a review from the For My Review tile, click once on the Review Reference title to open the Timeline view.
+To open the application from either the email link or Delegated Reviews tile, click once on the reference title to open the Timeline view.

 Back to top